- International Car Shipping Companies

 A-1 Auto Transport works with carriers that ship vehicles across the globe.
-We can accommodate virtually any shipping request.
+As a result , we can accommodate virtually any shipping request.

 Do I Need to Be Present When the Carrier Arrives to Load My Car?

-Yes, you or a representative will have to be present when the carrier arrives to load your vehicle.
+Yes, you or a representative must be present when the carrier arrives to load your vehicle.
 The representative must have the required documents in their possession and sign the bill of lading.
-Required documents may include items such as a driver’s license and the title to the vehicle.
+Required documents may include items such as a driver’s license and the title of the vehicle.

 Can I Choose My Pick Up Date and Time?

-A-1 Auto Transport strives to provide customers great service with the pick-up dates that they request.
-However, this is not always possible.
+A-1 Auto Transport strives to provide customers with great service with the pick-up dates that they request.
+However, this is only sometimes possible.
 The sooner you reach out to our team to book your international car transport, the better your chances are for getting your desired dates.

 Are There Discounts Available for Dealerships?

 Yes, there are a variety of discounts available for dealerships and large shipping orders.
-These cost-saving opportunities fluctuate throughout the year, so it is best to contact our team to find out exactly what discounts are available.
-We will connect you with a carrier that offers you the best value for your international shipping needs.
+These cost-saving opportunities fluctuate throughout the year, so it is best to contact our team to determine exactly what discounts are available.
+We will connect you with a carrier offering the best value for your international shipping needs.

 How Long Does A-1 Auto Transport Guarantee Quotes?

-Currently, A-1 Auto Transport guarantees international car shipping quotes via the quote form on the website until the end of the business day.
+Currently, A-1 Auto Transport guarantees international vehicle shipping quotes via the quote form on the website until the end of the business day.
 Shipping a car internationally is an extremely complex process.
-The factors that impact your rates change daily, which is why we are unable to guarantee quotes longer.
+The factors that impact your rates change daily, so we cannot guarantee quotes longer.